giftkms/Data-Analytics/Sales Overview Project.md

 ## Database Overview
 this is the example databaes from microsoft
 - Explore the linkage of the data.
 (Primary key and Foreign key)

 ## Clean and Transformations

 Select the necessary table  for Cleaning and Transformations by SQL Server

 - Clean_Date(Dim)
     - Select column date month year in english  and key of the date
-    - Seperate 3 characters of month for created abrevated month name
+    - Seperate 3 characters of month for created abrevated month name `LEFT(EnglishMonthName,3)  Month_Short`
-    - Filter data current year and the backward 2 years for measure the budgets
+    - Filter data current year and the backward 2 years for measure the budgets  `CalendarYear >= YEAR(GETDATE())-2`
 - Clean_Customers(Dim)
     - Select Customers key , Name and Lastname column for concate to Full name in new column
     - Clean gender M > Male and F > Female
+        `CASE WHEN`
-    - join customer regoin on the table Geograph for visualize the area in map
+    - join customer regoin on the table Geograph for visualize the area in map  `INNER JOIN`
 - Clean_Product(Dim)
     - Select Product key and detail of the product in english
-    - join Product with the category table and sub category table
+    - join Product with the category table and sub category table `LEFT JOIN`
-    - Clean the null value in status column to show “OutDate” request
+    - Clean the null value in status column to show “OutDate”  `coalesce(P.Status,'OutDate') as status`
 - Clean_Internet_Sales(Fact)
     - Select the key column and sale values
     - Fliter the orderdate in the 2023 and backward 2 years (2021-2023)